-The California DMV may revoke or suspend a driver's license due to epilepsy or other medical causes.
+The California DMV may revoke or suspend a driver's license due to epilepsy, seizures or other medical causes.
 But the DMV may only do so if the driver's ability to drive safely is actually negatively affected.

 How does the DMV learn that I have epilepsy?

 The most common way the DMV can learn about a driver's epilepsy is from a report by the driver's physician.
 Under California law, doctors must report to the DMV any condition that can lead to “lapses of consciousness” or interfere with someone's ability to drive safely.
 Seizures are a common example.

 Other people who may report an epileptic driver to the DMV include:

 - Law enforcement officers,